Can be either frustrating or hilarious, depending on how badly the viewer wants the reveal, and how far the viewer was strung along expecting it.

 - In the French short film Fat a farmer's dog, livestock, tractor, pitchfork and wife all spontaneously inflate for no given reason.

-- On Homestar Runner, in the Strong Bad Email the chair, Strong Bad rips off his mask, gurgles in pain, says he'll never do it again, then offhandedly shows a picture of his parents.
+- On Homestar Runner, in the Strong Bad Email the chair, Strong Bad rips off his mask, gurgles in pain, says he'll never do it again (understandable, if one takes into consideration that Strong Bad's mask is actually his face, and Strong Bad just ripped his face off.
+Shortly, he offhandedly shows a picture of his parents.
 The catch?
 A new, high-backed chair means the audience can't see any of it.
 Even using a flash decompiler on the cartoon is of no help, as the photo is revealed to say "Nice try, dodongo!".
-Naturally, the two Unrevealed things are two of the biggest mysteries of Homestar Runner.

 - In one e-mail, Strong Bad asks Coach Z if his skin is green or if he just runs around wearing footy pajamas all the time.
 Coach Z responds with "Oh, I've got footies all right.
 Airthlete's footies."